jdwolk/chenv/README.md

 # chenv

 `chenv` (CHange ENV) is a CLI tool for managing config changes to multiple codebases simultaneously.
+Sort of a meta-config tool.

 Imagine you have 3 codebases for a project called `foobar`: